Record Number of Massachusetts Brewery Openings On Tap For 2020

-Not to be outdone, Wachusett Brewing will also debut two new satellite breweries early this year, one in the forthcoming Worcester Public Market (grand opening this Thursday) and the other in the former John Harvard’s space in Harvard Square (opening TBA).
+Not to be outdone, Wachusett Brewing will also debut two new satellite breweries early this year, one in the forthcoming Worcester Public Market (NOW OPEN) and the other in the former John Harvard’s space in Harvard Square (opening TBA).
 Both will have their own pilot system and taproom, with the Cambridge location including a dedicated sour beer program.
 We’ve got a special collaboration beer in the works with them, so stay tuned for details on its release later this month.

 No specific date has been announced, but Second Wind Brewing in Plymouth will be debuting a second downtown location, this one a nano brewery, taproom, and kitchen, on Main Street.
 According to a recent Facebook post, they’re “close to finalizing the permitting.”